openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 #### container
 _Type: [Container](other#container) &bull; Cardinality: ONE_

-Container has information about the conference or journal where the result has been presented or published.
+Container has information about the conference or journal where the research product has been presented or published.

 ```json
 "container": {